 If you are buying a property in Spain, in the short term, this means that you will have some currency volatility and some costs to cover if you are investing from outside the EU zone.
 Have a look at this paper on why currencies are volatile and how you can manage it.

-In 2017, 14% of the properties bought by foreigners in Spain are bought by the British.
+In 2021, about 15% of the properties bought by foreigners in Spain are bought by the British.

-After feeling the effect of the Brexit vote that happened on the 23rd of June 2016, British were less active on the Spanish real estate market ad the pound lost 10% of its value vs the Euro, Check a chart on the Sterling evolution vs Euro here from Reuters.
-But, during the last semester of 2017, we saw an increase in the number of properties bought in Spain by the British.
+After feeling the effect of the Brexit vote that happened on the 23rd of June 2016, British were less active on the Spanish real estate market and the pound lost 10% of its value vs the Euro, Check a chart on the Sterling evolution vs Euro here from Reuters.
+Of course, in 2020, activity was much lower due to Covid.
+But end of 2021, activity was really strong.
 Anyway, they remain by far the first nationality in terms of purchases done by any foreign country.

 Foreigners are buying their property in Euro while having their home currency in their bank account.

 What are the solutions for foreigners buying real estate in Euro with a different home currency?